PubNubDevelopers/Ninja-Multiplayer-Platformer/README.md

 This Ninja Platformer Multiplayer Game is written in javascript and the levels are generated via JSON files with information on the position of the platforms and game objects.

 This real time multiplayer game is a collaborative puzzle game that encourages you to work with your friends to collect the keys in clever ways.
 Using Phasers Arcade Physics Library, each character and object has its own physics body with its own set of physics properties.
-Open up a few browser windows to test out the real time functionailty of the application.
+Open up a few browser windows to test out the real time functionality of the application.

 Don’t forget to give it a star and a fork.
 It will be exciting to see what you guys can make from this example since it has so much room for expansion.